AmigaLabs/libs-ports/fontconfig/README.md

-# fontconfig for AmigaOS 4 - WIP
+# fontconfig for AmigaOS 4

 The scripts compile **fontconfig** from [https://www.freedesktop.org/wiki/Software/fontconfig/](https://www.freedesktop.org/wiki/Software/fontconfig/) for AmigaOS 4.
 A new release lha archive can be created to be used with the AmigaOS 4 SDK, for native and cross compiling.